 You can get bird netting in several mesh sizes to control pest birds without trapping them.
 For large birds like pigeons and seagulls, a 1-1/8” to 2” mesh size is recommended.
 For smaller birds like sparrows and starlings, smaller sizes are available.
 Some netting is U.V. stabilized, flame resistant and rot and waterproof to last longer.
 Heavy-duty bird netting is made of high strength polyethylene.
 Then there’s knotted polyethylene bird netting, which is available in U.V. treated twine for extended life and comes in burst strengths of up to 40 pounds.
 Many of these nets are flame resistant and have a high melting point.
 Ideal for hot enclosed areas.

 If you want to cover an airplane hangar, warehouse or other large area with sufficient bird netting, you’ll need thousands of square feet of netting and special lifts and power equipment to hoist it into place.
 To ensure a proper installation, a cable should be set up around the perimeter of the area being netted, and the netting should then be attached to this cable.
 A big job like this usually requires a professional bird control installer.
-Keep in mind that if bird netting is not properly installed, it will sag and droop, creating gaps that allow pest birds to enter.
+Keep in mind that if bird netting is not properly installed, it will sag and droop, creating gaps that allow pest birds to enter and cause damage .
 SBM Bird Control specialist can help you install the bird netting professionally.